404Wolf/stainless-technical-breifing-natug/document.typ

   ) <fig:top-view-example>
 ]

+#pagebreak()

+= The NATuG Program

 #figure(
-  image("./resources/cross-strand-exchange.png", height: 1.45in), caption: [Creating a cross-strand exchange], ) <fig:cross-strand-exchange>

-You create those cross-strand exchanges to keep the structure held together (see
-@fig:cross-strand-exchange).
-Then, you cut up the strands to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands hold it together.
-Finally you choose the base sequences, and send to a lab for synthesis.

-#figure(
-  image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],
-) <fig:staple-strands>

-= Program Overview

-#figure(
   image("./resources/program-overview.png", width: 100%), caption: [NATuG Program Layout], ) <fig:progrma-layout>

-NATuG is split into a few panes.
+NATuG is a custom made desktop application designed to streamline this process.
+The UX is designed for working on one step of the process at a time, and the program is broken up into panes.

 The _Side View Plot_ displays an "unrolled" view of the DNA.
 This view is modal;
-modes determines what clicks do.
-They include "juncter", where clicking on midpoints between DNA bases creates strand-exchanges, or "nicker," to break apart DNA strands.
+modes determines what clicks do, like "juncter" mode, where clicking on midpoints between DNA bases creates strand-exchanges, or "nicker," where clicks break apart DNA strands.
 The _Top View Plot_ is a bird's eye view.
 You can click on a helical domain and it redirects you to it in the _Side View Plot_.

 On the _Config Panel_ on the right side, there are config tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing double helices; the _Sequencing Tab_,